Engineering and construction

 To succeed in the role, you:

-- have a curious, innovative, proactive, and systematic approach to your work tasks and are ready to be the go-to specialist within your project
+- have a proactive and systematic approach to your work tasks and thrive on being in a dynamic working environment.

 Join a global leader in renewable energy